pedro-vicente/lib_netsockets/README.md

 ```

 # SQLite server/client example

-THis example provides a REST API to send SQL commands as a JSON array from a TCP client to TCP server.
+This example provides a REST API to send SQL commands as a JSON array from a TCP client to TCP server.
 The example consists of a SQLite database with 2 tables "places" (like your favorite places) and "items" (like items for each place).
 This database resides on the server.
 API is